Did You Know?

 If you have questions about the training or just want to reach out and say "hi!", send us a note below.
 We look forward to hearing from you!

-One of the benefits of an online training is that you can easily attend from different timezones and learn at your own pace.
-All live content is recorded and posted into the student portal within 48 hours of each training day.
-We do not require live attendance, and the student portal with all content will remain available to you for one year from the start of the live training, enabling you to watch and re-watch any lectures or practices.
+One of the benefits of an online pre-recorded training is that you can easily attend from different timezones and learn at your own pace.
+The student portal with all content will remain available to you for one year from sign-up, enabling you to watch and re-watch any lectures or practices.

 What is Therapeutic Yoga?